rgacote/dinosaurdance/content/posts/its-all-about-the-memory.md

 “As garbage collection once freed developers from the shackles of memory management, Elixir is here to free you from antiquated concurrency mechanisms and bring you joy when writing concurrent code.” _José Valim_

+_All notes and comments are my own opinion._